 1. Within 10 working days from the date of notification by the Provost the negative decision by the Faculty Development Committee, the member may appeal the decision to the President by written notice of appeal.
 The notice of appeal must be in writing and the member must set forth in detail the grounds for the appeal.
 Only those grounds set forth in the notice of appeal will be considered.

 3. The member shall have no appellate rights except as set forth herein.
-The decision of the Board of Trustees concerning promotion and/or tenure is final.
+The Board of Trustees' decision concerning promotion and/or tenure is final.

 Last Revision Date